Common Causes of Cervical Spine Injuries in Construction

 Litigation Challenges and Defense Tactics

 Defendants in construction site injury litigation frequently attempt to reduce or shift liability through various strategies.
-Common defense tactics include attributing fault to injured workers, asserting contributory negligence, or pointing to pre-existing conditions as the true cause of the injury.
+Common defense tactics include attributing fault to injured workers, asserting contributory negligence, or pointing to pre-existing conditions as the primary cause of the injury.

-For example, defense counsel may argue that an employee's failure to properly use provided safety equipment contributed significantly to the injury.
+Defense counsel may argue that an employee's failure to properly use provided safety equipment contributed significantly to the injury.
 Additionally, defense experts might question the severity of cervical spine injuries, disputing the necessity or extent of medical treatments proposed by plaintiff experts.

 Determining appropriate compensation for cervical spine injuries involves careful evaluation of both economic and non-economic damages.
 Economic damages typically include medical expenses, rehabilitation costs, lost earnings, and future earning capacity.
 Non-economic damages encompass pain, suffering, emotional distress, and loss of enjoyment of life.